 This figure shows how Eratosthenes made his measurement.
 He had heard that on the summer solstice the Sun at noon stood directly over Syene, at the zenith, so that the Sun's light penetrated all the way down to the bottom of a well at Syene casting no shadow.
-Eratosthenes measured the angle of the Sun off the zenith (called the zenith angle; angle " α " in the figure) Alexandria that from on same day.
-(Unfortunately, his measurement of α was ~6% too small.)
+Eratosthenes measured the angle of the Sun off the zenith (called the zenith angle; angle " α " in the figure) Alexandria from on that same (Unfortunately, his measurement of α was ~6% too small.)
 As shown in the figure, α is also the difference in latitudes of these two locations.